Discover our Past

-The School that was to become RGS Dodderhill independent private school for girls started as Whitford Hall, Bromsgrove in 1945.
+The School that was to become RGS Dodderhill started in 1945 as Whitford Hall, Bromsgrove.
 It was founded by Miss Mary Booker, who remained Head until her retirement in 1972.

-The old gym was converted to a performing arts centre, The Atrium, in 2013.
-Creative arts continue to flourish and our choirs are famous for their high standards.
+In 2013, the old gym was converted into a performing arts centre known as The Atrium.
+Creative arts continue to flourish, and our choirs are renowned for their high standards.

-In April 2019, Dodderhill Independent Girls School merged with RGSW (The Royal Grammar School Worcester) and became known as RGS Dodderhill.
+In April 2019, Dodderhill Girls’ School merged with The Royal Grammar School Worcester and became known as RGS Dodderhill.

-The Headmaster of RGS Worcester Mr John Pitt said at the time of the merger: “This is a unique opportunity for Dodderhill and RGS to work together and I am excited about what the future holds for our community of more than 1,400 pupils across four schools.
-Both schools are known as centres of excellence and girls from Dodderhill already join our co-educational Sixth Form of around 200 students and achieve exceptional results.
+The Executive Head of the RGS Worcester Family of Schools, Mr John Pitt, said at the time of the merger: “This is a unique opportunity for Dodderhill and RGS to work together, and I am excited about what the future holds for our community of more than 1,400 pupils across four schools.
+Both schools are known as centres of excellence, and girls from Dodderhill already join our co-educational Sixth Form of around 200 students and achieved exceptional results.
 There will be new opportunities to enhance our already strong links.
-For example, we envisage some joint staff insets and training, sharing of best practice, an extension of our bus network, and combined concerts at Worcester Cathedral.”
+For example, we envisage some joint staff insets and training, sharing of best practices, an extension of our bus network, and combined concerts at Worcester Cathedral.”